-EEA cases are defined as all cases that involve EEA nationals or their families.
-Among other things, we consider cases where the UDI has either expelled or rejected an EEA national.
+EEA cases are all cases that involve EU/EEA nationals or their families.
+We consider cases where the UDI has either expelled an EU/EEA national or declined an application for residence card.
 We also consider cases where the UDI has rejected an application for permanent right of residence.

 The most common reason for the expulsion of EEA nationals is that they have committed a criminal offence.
 The most common reason for refusing EEA nationals or their families permanent right of residence is that they have not had five years of continuous lawful residence in Norway.